wstlabs/animal-husbandry-perl6/README.md

   https://github.com/masak/farm

-## TL/DR / Conclusion ##
+## TL;DR / Conclusion ##

-The project shows that game does have at least one reasonably optimal strategy, which we'll call the "Naive Strategy" as described below.
+We can show that the game does have at least one reasonably optimal strategy -- which doesn't guarantee victory, but which performs much better than a "blind" greedy algorithm -- which we'll call the "Naive Strategy", as described below.
 But not only does it take many rounds (100+) to get to a winning state on average, it seems (though has not been proven) that *any* strategy would probably take a similarly high number of rounds, simply to the probabilities and payout proportions in Borsuk's original game.
 This may be why most commercially successful versions -- like *Superfarmer* -- have made key alterations to make the expected resolution happen much sooner (in 20-40 rounds); but at the cost of making the game rather more boring, unfortunately.

 ## Contents ##
 What's provided in this repo are the following: